joycechen18/joycechen18/README.md

 ## Hi 👋, My name is Joyce Chen 😎

-- 🔭 I’m currently working on Metadata analysis
+- 🔭 I work on Metadata analysis
 - 🌱 I’m currently deepening my skills R, Python, GIS, Git | learning German, Spanish, Japanese
 - 👯 I’m looking to collaborate on experters and researchers in these fields
 - 🤔 I’m looking for help from seasoned professionals to guide my learning and projects